freenas/freenas-docs/userguide/jails.rst

 Storage is automatically mounted as it is created.

-.. note:: A mounted dataset will not automatically mount any of its child datasets.
-While the child datasets may appear to be browsable inside the jail, any changes will not be visible.
+.. note:: A mounted dataset does not automatically mount any of its child datasets.
+While the child datasets may appear to be browsable inside the jail, any changes are not visible.
 Since each dataset is considered to be its own filesystem, each child dataset must have its own mount point, so separate storage must be created for any child datasets which need to be mounted.

+Click
+|ui-options| :menuselection:`--> Delete`
-To delete the storage, click its :guilabel:`Delete` button.
+to delete the storage.

-.. warning:: It is important to realize that added storage is really just a pointer to the selected storage directory on the %brand% system.
+.. warning:: It is important to realize that added storage is just a pointer to the selected storage directory on the %brand% system.
 It does **not** copy that data to the jail.
    **Files that are deleted from the**